a4aleem/irl_3d_uav/README.md

 # UAV Simulation Package based on Iris Quadcorpter in ROS, Gazebo and MAVROS

 ## Pre-requsites Installation
+   1) Installing Ardupilot and MAVProxy
+   2) Install ROS and Setup Catkin Workspace
+   3) Install Gazebo plugin for APM

 ## Installing Ardupilot and MAVProxy